Read on to learn more about gutter guard cost, maintenance, and options for your home!

 However, gutter maintenance is extremely important for the overall well-being of your home.
 Thankfully, gutter guards provide a way to clean your gutters less frequently because they guard your gutters from debris and leaves from getting into the gutters.

 Choosing the type of gutter guard that you want can feel confusing, though – especially if you’ve never had a gutter guard before.
-That’s why we’re bringing you a gutter guard comparison between Klean Gutter and other brands out there.
+That’s why we’re bringing you a gutter guard comparison between Klean Gutter guard and other brands out there.
 Let’s get started.

 Other brands offer a gutter guard that uses a patented 3-piece system that tries to tackle debris, while still being able to manage the water passing through.